plasmadancom/HAT-GUI/README.md

 sudo sh install.sh
 ```

-This script will automatically enable I2C, install the required packages and setup the Web GUI.
+This script will automatically enable I2C, install the required packages and setup HAT-GUI.

 Alternatively, you can install manually.
 See our [setup guide](#setup-guide).